XGitHub

 The input itself snaps (no animation) - typing latency is unchanged.
 Only the converted-amount readout animates.
 This is the cheapest integration path and keeps the precision contract intact: the editable string never round-trips through Number.

-If you want the editable field itself to look animated when the user isn't typing, swap the input out for an animated display on blur.
+If you want the editable field itself to look animated when the user isn't typing, swap the input out for a NumberFlow display on blur.
 On focus, swap back.
+Cleaner than the overlay (no caret drift, no transparent text) at the cost of a focus/blur context switch.

 import { useState } from 'react'